Osborne says he has found 12 billion pounds of welfare cuts

 "On the deficit we need, of course, sensible savings but I want to see proper welfare reforms, proper public services that aren't self-defeating, that aren't going to cost much more for the country in the long term," Labour spokesman Chris Leslie told the BBC.

+Economist Howard Archer at IHS Global Insight said Osborne's political incentive to deliver the cuts straight after the election was to give himself the fiscal room to cut taxes or increase spending before the next election, in 2020.

-Osborne said that people living outside London would be subject to a lower cap than previously thought on the total amount of benefits they can receive.
-The cap will be reduced to 23,000 pounds for those living in London, in line with pre-election promises, but he did not set out the lower ceiling that would apply elsewhere.
+Osborne said that households outside London would be subject to a lower cap than previously thought on the total amount of benefits they can receive.
+The cap will be reduced to 23,000 pounds for those in London, in line with pre-election promises, but he did not set out the lower ceiling that would apply elsewhere.

-The Sunday Times reported that Osborne plans to launch a 650 million-pound raid on the BBC to help cover the country's benefits bill, forcing the corporation to meet the cost of free television licences for the over-75.
+The Sunday Times reported that Osborne plans to launch a 650 million-pound raid on the BBC to help cover the country's benefits bill.

+(This story has been refiled to change wording of first paragraph to show Osborne was referring to current budget.)